Igtenio/cairn-world/rules/players-guide/character-creation.md

 - Roll 1d6 to determine your PC's starting **Hit Protection** (HP), which reflects their ability to avoid damage in combat.
 It does not indicate a character’s health or fortitude, nor do they lose it for very long.
 See [Healing & Recovery](/second-edition/players-guide/core-rules#healing--recovery).
 - If an attack would take a PC's HP exactly to 0, the player must roll on the [**Scars**](/second-edition/players-guide/core-rules#scars) table.

+## Preferred Weapon

+When creating a character, the player chooses one **Damage Type Proficiency** (bludgeoning, piercing, slashing) to be proficient in.
+This means they gain the benefits that the damage type gives, such as bludgeoning ignoring 1 Armor (see [Weapon Skills](/second-edition/players-guide/weapons-armor-gear#weapon-skills)).
+They also choose one weapon to gain **Weapon Skill Proficiency** in, meaning they can use the weapon’s tag (Bleed, Brutal, Shock) right away.
+They can also add this weapon to their inventory.

 ## Inventory